dirkseidensticker/aDRAC/README.md

 The *archive for radiocarbon datings from Central Africa* (aDRAC) provides a catalogue of available radiocarbon dates from Central Africa.
-The data cover published radiocarbon dates and the most essential metadata for each date as well as available references.
+The data cover published radiocarbon dates and essential metadata for each date as well as available references.

-The data cover 1798 radiocarbon dates from 581 sites.
+The data cover 1798 radiocarbon dates from 581 sites:

 <img src="README_files/figure-gfm/map-1.png" width="100%" style="display: block; margin: auto;" />

-Dates are available for the past up to 40.000 years, but the bulk of dates fall into the last three millennia.
+Dates are available for the past up to 40.000 years, but the bulk of dates fall into the last three millennia:

 <img src="README_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-Radiocarbon dates are reported since the 1960s and the record has increased steadily since then.
+Radiocarbon dates are reported since the 1960s and the record has increased steadily since then:

 <img src="README_files/figure-gfm/Historgram-1.png" style="display: block; margin: auto;" />

-While the bulk of availabe dates have been produced before the advent of AMS dating.
-Be aware, the archive contains also a small quantity of TL dates.
+The bulk of availabe dates have been produced before the advent of AMS dating.
+Be aware, the archive contains also a small quantity of TL
+dates:

 <img src="README_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />